 In September 2018 I spent nine days in hospital due to lower back pain.
-It took six months to find a diagnosis of Fibromyalgia and a form of Rheumatoid Arthritis that attacks my joints and spine where I have a bulging disc in my L4/L5.
+It took six months to find a diagnosis of Fibromyalgia and a form of Rheumatoid Arthritis that attacks my joints and spine where I have arthritic discs in my L4/L5 and L5/S1.

-My Grandmother died in her forties and my mother has major medical issues and lives in a nursing home, she is in her mid sixties.
+I have a long and dodgy family medical history.
+My Grandmother died in her forties and my mother has major medical issues, resides in a nursing home, requiring 24/7 care and aged in the mid sixties.
 I am forty-four years of age and now living with three genetic diseases that are degenerative.
-Now is for living because my genetics are not going in my favour.
+I feel an urge to make the most of my ‘good health’ because my genetics are not going in my favour.

-Knowing that now, is the best my health can be genetically, I have decided to take three months off work to change from an unhealthy lifestyle to a healthy lifestyle.
+I have taken time off work to change from an unhealthy lifestyle to a healthy lifestyle.
 My four medical specialist all agree stress is a major contributing factor to accelerating the diseases and increasing the severity of the symptoms.

-My life has to change, so I started mapping out what I needed to do.
-Many decisions have been made for me in relation to work and our home.
+My life had to change, so earlier this year started mapping out what I needed to do.
+Many decisions were made for me in relation to work and our home.
+Both had contracts ending.
 Which left a couple of directions possible.
 For this I thank God for living a blessed life and living in affluent Australia.
-I am thankful to have options available.
+I am thankful to have options available to me.
 I like to describe this short phase with the metaphor of having ‘many irons in the fire’ and very quickly as I explored each iron, I found that they were not hot enough to use.
 One by one I explored each option and discussed with my daughter the pros and cons and one by one the hot irons turned cold.
 In the end we were left with one red hot option.

-Our new life directions is yet to be discovered, so I am taking time off between (working) contracts to travel in a caravan on an extended holiday, visiting family and friends.
+After much prayer and deliberation our new life directions is to travel.
+I am taking time off between (working) contracts to travel in a caravan on an extended holiday, visiting family and friends.

-My ongoing health care will continue to be supervised by my GP via a chronic health plan, weekly blood tests and specialist drug therapy.
+My ongoing health care will continue to be supervised by my GP and rheumatologist via a chronic health plan, weekly blood tests and specialist drug therapy.
 My goal is to be medication free with my diseases in remission.
-Can this be achieved in three months?

-Follow my story, as I retrace townships of my youth, drop in on extended family, catch up with friends, try new foods, heal via hippy stuff, grieve and de-stress.
+Follow my story (frequently posting on Facebook @whydiss) as I retrace townships of my youth, drop in on extended family, catch up with friends, try new foods, heal via hippy stuff, grieve and de-stress.